algolia/algoliasearch-client-kotlin/README.md

 For full documentation, visit the **[Algolia Kotlin API Client](https://www.algolia.com/doc/api-client/getting-started/install/kotlin/)**.

+_ ⚠️ Important: starting from version `1.4.0` the library is compatible with kotlin version `1.3.70` or higher.
+This is due to the breaking changes of kotlin serialization library._

 ### Coroutines

 All methods performing HTTP calls in the Kotlin client are [suspending functions](https://kotlinlang.org/docs/reference/coroutines/composing-suspending-functions.html#composing-suspending-functions).